 - Center platform with concourse

-A concourse is a walkway (usually elevated) that provides access to, and connects with, platforms.
-Many project stations will have a concourse that allows passengers to get to the opposite side of the station to catch a train without having to cross the street, situated below.
+A concourse is a walkway that provides access to, and connects with, platforms.
+Many project stations will have a concourse that allows passengers to get from one side of the station to the other, without having to cross the street below.

 The station designs will incorporate principles and concepts found in the Design Language Pattern Book created for this project.